part two: Made in Canada

 The notion of enhanced, expanded and improved education in IP matters has gained momentum over the past year.
 This includes, for example, an article at CIGIOnline entitled“In an Arms Race of Innovation, Intellectual Property Is Critical ” and the recent “Intellectual Property in Ontario’s Innovation Ecosystem (see pg.
 27-32).
 I fully agree with the overall thrust of these discussions.
 More people need to appreciate IP and patents.
 However, these documents only provided limited thoughts around the sorts of required knowledge.
 In this case any education may simply address the “bureaucracy” of patents, which is the current approach to IP education.

 When I say bureaucracy I am thinking of the legal nuts & bolts of IP.
 Basic considerations around obtaining patents and IP strategy such as disclosure, types of filing, jurisdictions, priority and basic concepts of infringement and validity would all be there.
 These are fundamental legal aspects of patents.
 They are important concepts, but they are not the only concepts.
 They may be considered a first level of education.
 They are also part of the current education paradigm.
-To set the stones, we need to build on the first level.
+To set the stones, we need to extend beyond the first level.

 CIPO is not alone.
 Detail heavy, passion light talks are typical for law firms also.
 If Canada wants to educate companies and inventors about IP there has to be much greater effort to focus and strengthen the message.
 Patents must be brought to life.